-DCS 312L provides the lab as the basis for the foundation for the core principles of echocardiography imaging along with the recognition of normal cardiovascular anatomy.
-This lab will reinforce the understanding and assessment of systolic and diastolic function.
-Concentrated areas of study will include: walls and layers of the heart, cardiac conduction cycles, pressure gradients and cardiac valves and chambers.
-Additionally this course provides the application and techniques of 2D cardiac imaging, basic protocols, M-mode of the heart at various levels of interrogation and introduction to Doppler.
-This lab section provides hands on experience in the application of basic sonography skills related to the echocardiogram.
+DCS 312L provides the skills lab as the basis for the foundation for the core principles of echocardiography imaging along with the recognition of normal cardiovascular anatomy.
+This lab will introduce the application and techniques of 2D cardiac imaging, basic protocols, and M-mode of the heart at various levels of interrogation.
+Concentration will be hands-on scanning of the Parasternal Views of the heart including 2D and M-Mode measurements.